Earnings Season Gets Underway

 But what exactly is “earnings season,” and why is it important to Wall Street?

-Earnings season occurs four times a year, and it’s the time when a majority of publicly traded companies release their quarterly financial reports.
-Companies often go into great detail about their business, and some provide guidance about what lies ahead.
+Earnings season is the time when a majority of publicly traded companies release their quarterly financial reports.
+Companies often go into great detail about their business, and some may guide what lies ahead.

 Typically, earnings season starts several weeks after the calendar quarter comes to a close.
-For example, the second quarter's earnings season began in mid-July, and the majority of companies are expected to release their earnings over the next six weeks.2
+For example, the fourth quarter's earnings season began in mid-January, and the majority of companies expect to release their earnings over the next six weeks.1

-If you hear any confusing commentary, please give us a call.
-We always welcome the chance to talk about what earnings may be saying about the overall economic outlook.
+Over the next few weeks, you can expect to hear some upbeat comments about the fourth quarter.
+But brace for some negative reports.
+If you hear some confusing commentary, please give us a call.
+We'd welcome the chance to talk about what earnings are saying about the overall economic outlook.